Dustyroom/ai-toolbox-doc/index.md

 feature_testimonials_1:
   - image_path: /assets/images/landing/landing_quotation_3.svg
     alt: "quotation"
-    title: "Al Toolbox has made it easy for me to get stuff done in my project for an amateur game developer.
-It's very easy to quickly prototype scripts and generate textures for walls or items needed in games.
+    title: "Al Toolbox has made it easy for me to <b>get stuff done</b> in my project for an amateur game developer.
+It's very easy to <b>quickly prototype scripts and generate textures</b> for walls or items needed in games.
 I use it to intergrade other templates and tools together in Unity.
 It's a great tool set at a affordable price!"
     excerpt: — @CyberDeliaStudios

 feature_testimonials_2: